CRAFT: Coaching Reinforcement Learning Autonomously using Foundation Models for Multi-Robot Coordination Tasks: Introduction

 In this paper, we introduce \textbf{CRAFT}: \textbf{C}oaching \textbf{R}ein\-forcement learning \textbf{A}utonomously using \textbf{F}oundation models for multi-robot coordination \textbf{T}asks.
-CRAFT first decomposes a complex cooperative task into sequences of subtasks that facilitate the learning of intricate multi-agent coordination policies.
-Then, each subtask is paired with an LLM-generated reward function in executable code, while a VLM provides feedback on trained policies to iteratively refine rewards through a VLM-guided reward-refinement loop.
-Through this process, CRAFT produces curricula for long-horizon coordination tasks, designs semantically rich reward functions, and evaluates task–policy alignment using visual information.
-Through experiments in simulation and on physical robots, we demonstrate that CRAFT enables learning coordination behaviors in multi-quadruped navigation and bimanual manipulation tasks that standard learning methods fail to solve.
+In CRAFT, our foundation model coach first decomposes a complex cooperative task into a sequence of subtasks that facilitate the learning of multi-agent coordination policies.
+To guide each subtask, an LLM generates an executable reward function, while a VLM evaluates trained policies and provides feedback to refine the LLM-generated reward through a VLM-guided reward-refinement loop.
+Through this process, our framework CRAFT produces curricula for multi-agent coordination tasks, designs semantically rich reward functions, and evaluates task-policy alignment using visual information.
+Our overall framework is shown in Fig.~\ref{fig:overall_method}.
+Through experiments in simulation and on physical robots, we demonstrate that CRAFT enables learning coordination behaviors in a number of tasks that standard learning methods fail to solve.

-In summary, our contributions are the following: \begin{enumerate}[leftmargin=*] \item We propose \textbf{CRAFT}, a framework that automatically designs curricula for long-horizon multi-robot coordination tasks by leveraging the reasoning capabilities of foundation models. \item We evaluate CRAFT on multi-quadruped navigation and bimanual manipulation tasks, which require long-horizon coordination.
-CRAFT learns complex coordination policies that were infeasible without human-designed curricula or hand-calibrated rewards. \item We validate the multi-quadruped navigation policies learned with CRAFT in hardware experiments, demonstrating their real-world transferability. \end{enumerate}
+In summary, our contributions are the following: 1) We propose \textbf{CRAFT}, a framework that automatically coaches multi-robot teams for long-horizon coordination tasks by leveraging the reasoning capabilities of foundation models; 2) We evaluate CRAFT on multi-agent coordination tasks in multi-quadruped navigation and bimanual manipulation tasks and demonstrate learning complex coordination policies that were difficult to learn without proper curricula or reward design; 3) We show that the learned policies transfer to hardware in a multi-quadruped navigation task, demonstrating their real-world transferability.